Arashghsz/ip-xact-ai-generator/README.md

 - any idea how to integrate the validation? (from CMD?)
 # Questions to ask from mentors (Week 2-3)
 - Can we use other verification tools?
 (Kaktus2 does not provide CLI or api to use.)
+- The one I have developed or use LLM to verify it.

 # Notes for the team
 - To use verification please go to validation folder then run command: